dogweather/forkful/content/en/google-apps-script/dates-and-times/parsing-a-date-from-a-string.md

 ---
 date: 2024-02-01 21:12:09.436172-07:00
-description: "Parsing a date from a string involves converting text that represents\
+description: "How to: In Google Apps Script, which is based on JavaScript, you have\
-  \ a date into a date object, enabling programmers to perform date-related operations\u2026"
+  \ several approaches to parse a date from a string.
+Below are examples using both\u2026"
 lastmod: '2024-03-13T22:44:59.678377-06:00'
 model: gpt-4-0125-preview
-summary: Parsing a date from a string involves converting text that represents a date into a date object, enabling programmers to perform date-related operations such as comparisons, arithmetic, and formatting.
+summary: In Google Apps Script, which is based on JavaScript, you have several approaches to parse a date from a string.
 title: Parsing a date from a string
 weight: 30
 ---